-I’m fascinated by these models and decided to keep a listing of ones I run across (some are related to Munger and others are ones I hear about outside of Munger but which I believe Munger might appreciate).
+I’m fascinated by these models, and their application to business (not just investing) and life, and decided to keep a list of ones I run across (some are related to Munger and others I’ve learned about elsewhere (but believe Munger might appreciate)).

 Steve Jobs told Stanford students that when he wakes up each day he tries asking himself:

 “If this were my last day on earth, would I be happy with my to-do list.”

 And if his answer is “no” for three or four days in a row, he does something about it.

 Well, a goal in my life is to help people explore their passions, ideally in a way that helps them make a living.